KaizokuCoder/list-management-web-app/README.md

 # task-management-web-app
-A simple task management web application using React JS.
+A simple task management web application using Next JS.